Skip to content

 Does OnlyFans have built-in analytics?

-Average Revenue Per Subscriber (ARPS) is arguably the most important single metric because it captures both your pricing effectiveness and your ability to generate additional revenue through PPV, tips, and custom content.
-If your ARPS is growing, your business is healthy.
+The truth is, Average Revenue Per Subscriber (ARPS) is arguably the single most important metric because it captures both pricing effectiveness and your ability to generate additional revenue through PPV, tips, and custom content.
+Growing ARPS means your business is working at every level.

 How often should I review my analytics?

-Record basic data weekly (subscriber count, revenue).
+The most important thing is cadence: record basic data weekly (subscriber count, revenue totals).
 Do a comprehensive review monthly.
 Set and review goals quarterly.
-This cadence gives you enough data to spot trends without becoming obsessed with daily fluctuations.
+This gives you enough data to spot genuine trends without becoming consumed by daily fluctuations.

 Can analytics tell me what content to create?

-Absolutely.
-Your engagement data, PPV unlock rates, and subscriber feedback collectively paint a clear picture of what your audience values.
-Create more of what performs well and less of what does not.
-Let data drive your content strategy.
+Absolutely — your engagement data, PPV unlock rates, and subscriber feedback collectively paint a clear picture of what your audience values.
+You can let data drive your content decisions, can you not?
+Create more of what performs consistently well.
+Create less of what consistently underperforms.

 Should I invest in paid analytics tools?